 On December 24, 2012, the Company received extension until December 28, 2014 to the Exploration IUPs for Linge.
 The Exploration IUP for Linge has been suspended since July 18, 2013 and, as such, the timetable under the extension has been frozen until the suspension is lifted.
+On November 25, 2016, a request has been filed to extend the Exploration IUPs for Linge for additional two years.

 On February 20, 2013, the Company received an extension until March 5, 2015 to the Exploration IUP for Gayo.
 The Exploration IUP for Gayo has been suspended since September 15, 2014 and, as such, the timetable under the extension has been frozen until the suspension is lifted.
+On March 2, 2016, a request has been filed to extend the Exploration IUPs for Gayo for additional three years.
 The Gayo IUP contains the Upper Tengkereng, Lower Tengkereng, Upper Ise-Ise and Sekeulen gold-copper porphyry prospects.